Effective Stabilized Self-Training on Few-Labeled Graph Data: Experiments

-\header {\bf Competitors.} We compare with 12 existing solutions, including LP (Label Propagation)~\cite{wu2012learning}, DeepWalk~\cite{perozzi2014deepwalk}, LINE~\cite{tang2015line}, G2G~\cite{bojchevski2018deep}, DGI~\cite{velivckovic2018deep}, GCN~\cite{kipf2016semi}, GAT~\cite{velickovic2017graph}, MoNet~\cite{monti2017geometric}, APPNP~\cite{klicpera2018predict}, DAGNN~\cite{liu2020towards}, STs (Self-Training and its variants)~\cite{li2018deeper}, and PL (Pseudo Labeling ~\cite{lee2013pseudo} on GCN).
-In particular, GCN, GAT, MoNet, APPNP, and DAGNN are GNNs with either shallow or deep architectures.
-DeepWalk, DGI, LINE, and G2G are unsupervised network embedding methods.
-STs represents the four variants over GCN in ~\cite{li2018deeper}, including Self-Training, Co-Training, Union, and Intersection; we summarize the best results among these four variants as the results of STs.
-Remark that there are other existing solutions, such as M3S \cite{sun2019multi}, but their codes are not available yet when this paper is submitted, and thus these solutions are not compared.
+\header {\bf Competitors.} We compare with 10 existing solutions, including LP (Label Propagation)~\citep{wu2012learning}, G2G~\citep{bojchevski2018deep}, DGI~\citep{velivckovic2018deep}, GCN~\citep{kipf2016semi}, GAT~\citep{velickovic2017graph}, APPNP~\citep{klicpera2018predict}, DAGNN~\citep{liu2020towards}, STs~\citep{li2018deeper}, LCGCN and LCGAT in \citep{xu2020lcgcn}.
+In particular, GCN, GAT, APPNP, and DAGNN are GNNs.
+DGI and G2G are unsupervised network embedding methods.
+STs represents the four variants in~\citep{li2018deeper}, including Self-Training, Co-Training, Union, and Intersection; we summarize the best results among them as the results of STs.
+We use the parameters suggested in the original papers of the competitors to tune their models, and report the best results of the competitors.
+Notice that for unsupervised network embedding methods, including DGI and G2G, after obtaining the embeddings, we use logistic regression to train a node classifier over the embedding \citep{velivckovic2018deep}.